top of page

 Anesthesia in Laser Eye Surgery

-One of the most significant concerns people have is the fear of experiencing pain during the procedure.
-The good news is, that anesthesia plays a pivotal role in ensuring patient comfort throughout the surgery.
+One of the concerns people have is the fear of experiencing pain during the procedure.
+The good news is, that anesthesia plays a pivotal role in ensuring patient comfort throughout the laser eye surgery.

 Topical Anesthesia

 In both LASIK and PRK, topical anesthesia in the form of eye drops numbs the eye surface.
-A doctor administers them before the surgery begins, ensuring patients do NOT feel pain during the procedure itself.
+A doctor administers them before the surgery begins, ensuring patients do NOT feel pain during the procedure.
 Most patients describe the sensation as mild pressure or discomfort rather than pain.

 Anxiolytics

-In some cases, especially for patients who may experience anxiety during laser eye surgery, anxiolytic medications can relax them.
+In some cases, especially for patients with anxiety during laser eye surgery, anxiolytic medications can relax them.
 These medications can contribute to a more comfortable experience, even though the procedure itself is typically painless.

 What to Expect During Laser Eye Surgery?